ownrecipes/OwnRecipes/docs/Updating_the_App.md

 ## Updating the app without docker

 You managed to run the App without docker, what is pretty cool.
-Updating is a bit more involved, as running the App without docker is anyway.
+Updating is a bit more involving, as running the App without docker is anyway.

 First, make a backup.
 Do not skip this step!
 If anything goes wrong, make sure you got the backup!